Who are we and what do we do?

 Middlesbrough Council provides Environment Services to residents, visitors, and businesses in our area.

 What type of personal data do we collect and how do we collect it?

 When you contact us by telephone, online form, email, letter, or any other method, we collect ‘personal data’ about you.
 We also collect information from other organisations that make referrals to us.
 The data we collect can include names, address and other contact details, payment information, details about your household or assistance requirements including evidence of benefits entitlement.
-We also collect vehicle registration numbers and driver license number for some fleet services.
 We collect ‘special category’ - specifically health information.

 How the Law allows us to use your personal data